typemill/typemill/content/3_for-theme-developers/06-theme-variables/25-navigation.md

             {{ macros.loop_over(navigation) }}
         </ul>
     </nav>
 Just as a recommendation for your theme-structure: Typically you create a separate file like `navigation.twig`  with all the code above.
 Then you place this template in a folder like `partials`.
-You can include this navigation.twig-file in a `layout.twig` file, so that the navigation is included in all websites of your theme.
+You can include this navigation-file in a `layout.twig` file, so that the navigation is included in all pages of your theme.
 So the structure might look like this:

 - theme
   - partials